-Ruth is a registered nurse and a lecturer at the Otago Polytechnic School of Nursing.
-Prior to this she worked as a clinical nurse respiratory educator at Dunedin Hospital and in a general practice.
+Ruth is a retired Registered Nurse with a particular interest in respiratory health and education.
+Ruth lectured at the Otago Polytechnic School of Nursing and prior to this worked as a clinical nurse respiratory educator at Dunedin Hospital and in a general practice.
 Ruth is committed to advocating for people with respiratory conditions to ensure they have access to education and services to help them manage their disease.
 To assist this process, Ruth believes, primary, secondary and tertiary care providers need to work closely together to effectively use, strengthen and develop services for people.

 Philip Aldridge is an experienced Executive Manager and Director.
-He is currently Director of Business Services and Operations at Superu (Social Policy Evaluation and Research Unit).
+Philip is currently the Chief Executive for Waihanga Ara Rua - the Workforce Development Council for Construction and Infrastructure.
 Philip has worked across both private and government sectors and has held management roles at Infratrain NZ, Telecom New Zealand, AgITO, The Treasury, and the Foundation for Research, Science and Technology (FRST).
 He has led mergers/amalgamations, set up private/public partnerships, developed and successfully implemented strategic plans, managed a NZ$2 billion investment portfolio and developed new channels to market.
 He has a BSC (Hons), an MBA, and has studied at Sloan School of Management (MIT) in Boston.